Request a Demo Search

 Here are the steps of the volunteer recruitment process:

-1. Plan and define your volunteer roles.
-Start by defining your volunteer roles and creating detailed role descriptions for each open position.
-Volunteers will feel much more comfortable joining a program that has clear expectations for time commitments and role responsibilities.
+• Plan and define your volunteer roles.
+Start by defining your volunteer roles and creating detailed descriptions for each open position.
+Volunteers will feel more comfortable joining a program with clear expectations for time commitments and role responsibilities.

-2. Create a sign-up process.
-Create a sign-up form and onboarding process that gathers all the information you need to assign volunteer roles and shifts.
+• Create a streamlined sign-up process.
+Design a sign-up form and onboarding process that gathers all the information you need to assign volunteer roles and shifts.
+Relevant details include volunteers’ contact information, interests, availability, t-shirt sizes, and dietary needs, if applicable.

-3. Promote your opportunities.
+• Promote your opportunities.
 Advertise open roles using multiple channels, such as your website, email newsletter, and social media pages.
-Offer an easy-to-use online sign-up form that’s mobile friendly and fast to fill out.
+Offer an easy-to-use online sign-up form that’s mobile-friendly and fast to fill out.

-The better the volunteer placement, the better the outcome for your organization and your volunteers.
-A satisfied volunteer shows up on time and comes back to volunteer more, helping you retain more volunteers in the long run.
+The better the volunteer placement, the better the outcome for your organization and volunteers.
+A satisfied volunteer shows up on time and returns to volunteer more, helping you retain more volunteers in the long run.

 The goal of your volunteer training and orientation should be to set your volunteers up for success by equipping them with the information and tools they need to thrive in their roles.

-Send new volunteers a link to sign up for a training session as soon as you process their registration information.
-This helps maintain momentum and get volunteers involved as soon as possible.
+When you process new volunteers’ registration information, send them a link to sign up for a training session.
+This invitation helps maintain momentum and get volunteers involved as soon as possible.

 Keep these volunteer training best practices in mind: